edinburgh-napier/SET09102/notes/unit2_processes/code_reviews_tips.md

     >
     > * Is the code clear and readable?
     > * Are there edge cases the developer may have missed?
-    > * Are there opportunities for optimization or simplification?
+    > * Are there opportunities for optimisation or simplification?

 12. Be Patient